Dakshin Haryana Bijli Vitran Nigam

-Dakshin Haryana Bijli Vitran Nigam, also known as DHBVN is an Indian state-owned power distribution utility company.
+Dakshin Haryana Bijli Vitran Nigam (DHBVN) is an Indian state-owned power distribution utility company.
 It is owned by Government of Haryana and its headquarter is located in Hisar city of Haryana, India.
 It has two Operation Zones namely Hisar and Delhi.
 Each zone is headed by Chief Engineer.
 Both Zones have Operation circles namely Hisar, Sirsa, Fatehabad, Jind and Bhiwani in Hisar Zone and Gurugram-I, Gurgugram-II, Faridabad, Palwal, Rewari and Narnaul in Delhi Zone.
 Each circle is headed by Superintending Engineer.

 History

 In 1998, Haryana State Electricity Board was divided into two parts, namely, Haryana Power Generation Corporation (HPGCL) and Haryana Vidyut Prasaran Nigam (HVPNL).
 On 1 July 1999, HVPNL was further divided into two parts, namely, Uttar Haryana Bijli Vitran Nigam (UHBVN) and Dakshin Haryana Bijli Vitran Nigam (DHBVN).
 DHBVN is responsible for distribution of power in South Haryana whether UHBVN is responsible for distribution of power in North Haryana.